 - educate children about the environment and ways to preserve it by donating 1% of their turnover to an environmental education scheme.

 If you are going to upgrade your car to a more eco-friendly one you will want to sell or scrap your old one.
 There are lots of ways to sell cars including using auction sites like BPI Auctions or Gumtree You could also look for a hybrid or electric car through an auction site.
 You may want to consider a scrappage scheme if you have an older car and are looking to buy a new one .
 However be careful as they don’t always work out cheaper as explored in this article do diesel scrappage schemes match the hype?

 You can save money and energy on a regular commute, school or college run by filling up the car with other people.
 Do a rota and take it in turns to do journeys or even charge people for the ride.
 Ask around at your place or work, kids school or college to see who is in your area and could do a lift share.

 You can balance car driving with walking, cycling and getting public transport where possible, but these changes can help to lower your impact on the environment when you do get in the car.

-Disclaimer – this post has been sponsored by BPI Auctions and Go Green Leasing and links to an article marked with * which contains an affiliate link.
+Disclaimer – this post has been sponsored by BPI Auctions, Go Green Leasing and Gumtree and links to an article marked with * which contains an affiliate link.
 Opinions are all my own.